Mineral railways of Dunfermline: The Dunfermline and Charlestown Railway

-Charlestown Railway and Harbour Company
+Charleston Railway and Harbour Company

-The Charlestown Railway and Harbour Company was incorporated on 8 August 1859, with capital of £72,000.
-The Act empowered the new company to take over some of the network of the Elgin Railway, between Charlestown and a junction with the West of Fife Mineral Railway at Dunfermline (Townhill Junction), and to improve the harbour at Charlestown.
+The Charleston Railway and Harbour Company was incorporated by the Charleston Railway and Harbour Act 1859 (22 & 23 Vict. c. xcvi) on 8 August 1859, with capital of £72,000.
+The act empowered the new company to take over some of the network of the Elgin Railway, between Charlestown and a junction with the West of Fife Mineral Railway at Dunfermline (Townhill Junction), and to improve the harbour at Charlestown.
 Authorised capital was £72,000.

-The Elgin lines that became part of the Charlestown Railway were already working co-operatively with the new West of Fife Mineral Railway (below), and the co-operation continued.
+The Elgin lines that became part of the Charleston Railway were already working co-operatively with the new West of Fife Mineral Railway (below), and the co-operation continued.

 West of Fife Mineral Railway

-As the extractive industries of West Fife developed, increasing numbers of pits needed a railway connection, and on 14 July 1856 the West of Fife Mineral Railway was authorised, to build a line between Dunfermline and Killairnie, on the way to Saline.
+As the extractive industries of West Fife developed, increasing numbers of pits needed a railway connection, and on 14 July 1856 the West of Fife Mineral Railway was authorised by the West of Fife Mineral Railway Act 1856 (19 & 20 Vict. c. xcviii), to build a line between Dunfermline and Killairnie, on the way to Saline.
 Good quality blackband ironstone and limestone were known to be available as well as coal.
 The Dunfermline starting point was to be at or near the Elgin Railway Junction (which became Whitemyre Junction), and the termination was to be "at a Point in a Field or Enclosure on the Estate of Killairnie, adjoining the Junction of the Turnpike Road from Redcraigs to Saline, with the New Road leading there from to North Steelend".
 There was to be a branch to Kingseat.
-Authorised capital was £45,000, and passenger operation had been mentioned in the prospectus and was authorised in the Act, although passengers were never actually carried.
+Authorised capital was £45,000, and passenger operation had been mentioned in the prospectus and was authorised in the act, although passengers were never actually carried.
 It opened as far as Steelend on 25 June 1858.
 The opening of the West of Fife, which was a railway of standard gauge using modern wagons, offering direct transit onward to the main line network, changed the nature of the mineral lines in the area, and the old waggonway lines suffered.

-By a further Act of 27 July 1859 the West of Fife was authorised to extend to Roscobie, and finally an Act of 23 July 1860 to extend the Kingseat branch to Beath.
+By the West of Fife Mineral Railway (Roscobie Branch) Act 1857 (20 & 21 Vict. c. xci) of 27 July 1859 the West of Fife was authorised to extend to Roscobie, and finally the West of Fife Mineral Railway (Kingseat Extension) Act 1860 (23 & 24 Vict. c. cxlv) of 23 July 1860 to extend the Kingseat branch to Beath.